-If you have a broken brace, please contact the practice immediately and we will arrange an appointment on 020 8642 2072
+If you have a broken brace, please contact the practice immediately on 020 8642 2072 to arrange an appointment.

-If you have a GENUINE EMERGENCY (i.e. pain that cannot wait to be treated or a wire digging in – not just a broken brace) outside of practice hours’ patients should ring NHS 111.
+If you have a emergency (i.e. pain that cannot wait to be treated or a wire digging in – not just a broken brace) outside of practice hours’, please contact the NHS Out of Hours Service on 111.

 Below you will find a list of some of the more common problems that may occur during orthodontic treatment and what you should do.

 It is common and normal to experience some soreness during orthodontic treatment.
 This can last three to four days after an adjustment.
 To alleviate discomfort, we recommend that patients eat softer foods and rinse after each meal.
 Pain relievers may also help.

 Occasionally patients may develop ulcers while wearing braces.
 There is no cure for ulcers, but to help relieve any discomfort we recommend placing wax on the problematic area of the braces.
 Ulcers generally heal within 7 – 10 days.
 Please call us if you do not experience relief after this time period.

 Orthodontic appliances can be damaged when a patient sustains injury to the face or mouth.
 Call for an appointment if the teeth feel loose or if the appliance is broken.
 If you choose, we can create a customized mouthguard to protect your teeth and appliances during contact sports.

 Do not be surprised if teeth feel loose during treatment.
 Teeth need to loosen before they can move into their new positions.